Christoph Fahlbusch

 Notes contain private thoughts.
 Sometimes you need to check something on a train or in a meeting without exposing your entire life.

 Stealth Mode hides note bodies, images, and tags, leaving only titles visible.
-You can toggle it in settings for persistent privacy, or use a hidden gesture: three taps on the header for quick activation.
+You can turn it on in settings, or use a hidden gesture: three taps on the header for quick activation.
 Haptic feedback counts the taps so you know it's working.

-This isn't Face ID.
-It's faster.
-It's for the moment when someone glances at your screen and you want plausible deniability, not a locked vault.
+This isn't trying to be Face ID, it's faster, and it's for the moment when someone glances at your screen and you want plausible deniability, not a locked vault.

 Forgiving search